 The family got to enjoy a sunrise hot air balloon ride, experience of a lifetime!
 Despite the early morning wake up, and it takes a lot to get Miss M out of bed in the morning, it was something she won’t ever forget.
 The family got to enjoy a sunrise hot air balloon ride, it’s an experience of a lifetime!

-First we got to see it get set up and then we got to slowly take off.
-It was incredible gentle and we easily soared well over 1000 feet in the air!
+First, we got to see it get set up and then we got to slowly take off.
+It was incredibly gentle and we easily soared well over 1000 feet in the air!
 If you ever have the opportunity to experience sailing over State College, Pennsylvania, go!

 You get an amazing view of Mount Nittany and the surrounding area.
 You won’t regret doing this!
 Safe to say that my kids will remember this summer’s family vacation in State College as pretty epic.